-Most of us have found ourselves in a new city for work or a conference, but how often have you taken advantage of the location to meet new people and expand your network?
-Maybe you’re planning to attend the AAAS Annual Meeting in February and you’re traveling all the way to Washington, D.C.
-This is a great opportunity to network and start to build relationships in the policy world.
+Most of us have found ourselves in a capital city at some point for work or a conference, but how often have you taken advantage of the location to meet new people and expand your network?
+Each trip can be a great opportunity to network and start to build relationships in the policy world.

 While your personal network can take you many places, it’s important to also forge new relationships.
 You’ll need to do some research to identify key people that share your interests.
 That research can take many forms:

 - Read policy reports from federal agencies, Congress, NGO’s, and others.
 These reports are maps that lay out the state of policy and science, and their authors are often chosen because they are navigators in that field.

 - Consider meeting with a congressional science staffer from your district.
 Although the staffer likely isn’t the navigator you’re looking for, they tend to be very knowledgeable about the people involved with science policy discussions and can potentially connect you with the right people.

 - Attend science policy sessions at conferences, especially if they’re in Washington, D.C.
 These sessions often bring policy navigators together in one room to share their insights.
 Talking with a speaker after a session, or maybe grabbing coffee or drinks later, is one of the easiest ways to network with navigators (and you don’t even need to leave the conference center!).

 Even if you cringe at the idea of “networking,” we encourage you to push your boundaries and get out there.
 The next time you’re in D.C., challenge yourself to reach out to one person you might not have otherwise.
 Networking can seem intimidating, but this quote by Sherry Lee Mueller helps to put it in perspective: “Every time we meet someone and a conversation ensues based on mutual interest, we are networking.”